ismailmunyentwari9/TodoList/README.md

 [Mark lists as done]<br>
 [Add Remove done lits]<br>
 **Tech Stack**<br>
+This TodoList
-This portfolio project, was built with html5 and css3
+project, was built with html5 and css3

 Client<br>
 **.HTML**